 As you’ll be spending so much of your time in your new home, why not dedicate one (or more) of your rooms to your passions and the things that inspire you?

 Fitness fanatics, why not convert one of the spare rooms into a home gym?
 Film buffs, now’s your chance to create the home cinema you’ve always dreamed of.
+A visit to the home theater store will have you equipt with the latest technology like the McIntosh mp100 in no time.
 E-sports stars in-the-making, utilise that space for a powerhouse gaming setup!
-The possibilities are practically endless …
+The possibilities are practically endless

 A stylish set of new windows can have a transformative effect on any home.
 What’s more, investing in new windows is also a great way to customise your new abode.
 After all, today’s windows come in an extensive range of styles, designs and configurations.
 For instance, you may opt for tilt-and-turn, reversible or flush-fit windows.
 An eye-catching stained glass design can also add panache to your window panes.